XistGG/MassSimple/README.md

 ## Entity Registry

-The Entity Registry is how the Game code keeps track of interesting Entities that it needs to be aware of for whatever reason.
+The Xms Entity Registry is a project-specific look at how your Game code might keep track of interesting Entities that it needs to be aware of for whatever reason.

+This allows you to create and destroy Entities from any code, Gameplay or processor, on any thread.
+It will automatically detect these events and provide access to them for the Game thread.

 There may be many more thousands of Entities existing internally in Mass that the Game code doesn't care about, and none of those should be configured to be tracked by the Registry.

 For each Entity that we care to Register, we will remember its `EntityHandle` and some Meta Data.

+- The Subsystem is effectively the persistent memory container for the Registry
+  - Provides thread-safe reads via `GetEntitiesByMetaType`
+- We register `CreateEntity` and `DestroyEntity` Observer Processors
+  - only for Entities tagged with `FXmsT_Registry`

 ### Registry Subsystem: `UXmsRegistrySubsystem`
 Source Code: